 Keeping a journal (diary, written record) of your progress is a great way to stay motivated while learning a language.
 For example, write down all the new vocabulary you’ve learned that week, write a few sentences, or track your feelings on your progress so far.
 The ability to look back and actually see how much you’ve learned can really encourage you!

 If you set milestones (goal posts, a timeline) for yourself, reward yourself when you reach each one!
+This is one of my favorite ways to stay motivated while learning a language.

 Finding both big and small ways to reward yourself for all your hard work will only encourage you to work harder in the long run.